explodingcamera/keygate/README.md

 ## License

 - Unless otherwise stated, all files in this repository are licensed under the AGPLv3 License.
 See the [LICENSE.md](./LICENSE.md) file for details.
-- All external contributions are additionally under the [MIT](./LICENSE.MIT.md) license.
 - All Community Edition binaries are licensed under the MIT license.
 See the [LICENSE.md](./LICENSE.MIT.md) file for details.
+- License exceptions are available for commercial use

+## Contributing

+Unless otherwise stated, any contribution intentionally submitted for inclusion in the work by you, shall be dual licensed under the AGPLv3 and MIT license, without any additional terms or conditions.

 ## FAQ